-- 1.3 Approval from the institution's governing/coordinating board. - 1.4 Establishment of a local advisory committee to provide input into a nursing program, which includes representation from nursing education, nursing practice, health care facilities, educational agencies, and the community; inclusion of evidence of advisory committee involvement in the planning process. - 1.5 Evidence of obtaining professional advice from qualified nurse educator(s) who is/are involved in administering an accredited nursing program(s) and/or an approved national nursing accrediting body. - 1.6 Substantive evidence of need for establishment of a new program of nursing to include qualitative and quantitative data from the Community of Interest (COI) and key stakeholders such as local educational institutions, community organizations, local health care agencies, and other appropriate sources/entities. - 1.7 Current institutional catalog or electronic access. - 1.8 Philosophy/mission and goals of the institution. - 1.9 Vision and purpose for establishing a new nursing program. - 1.10 Evidence of full institutional accreditation by the Commission on Colleges of the Southern Association of Colleges and Schools, Mississippi Commission on College Accreditation, and any other pertinent accrediting body. - 1.11 Detailed description of educational, financial (to include budget), operational, management, and physical resources to offer the proposed nursing education program. - 1.12 Sources for potential students and identification of any nursing programs within a fifty-mile radius. - 1.13 Data on potential qualified faculty.
+- 1.2 Approval from the institution's governing/coordinating board. - 1.3 Establishment of a local advisory committee to provide input into a nursing program, which includes representation from nursing education, nursing practice, health care facilities, educational agencies, and the community; inclusion of evidence of advisory committee of local stakeholders involvement in the planning process. - 1.4 Evidence of obtaining professional advice from qualified nurse educator(s) who is/are involved in administering an accredited nursing program(s) and/or an approved national nursing accrediting body. - 1.5 Substantive evidence of need for establishment of a new program of nursing to include qualitative and quantitative data from the Community of Interest (COI) and key stakeholders such as local educational institutions, community organizations, local health care agencies, and other appropriate sources/entities. - 1.6 Current institutional catalog or electronic access. - 1.7 Philosophy/mission and goals of the institution. - 1.8 Vision and purpose for establishing a new nursing program.

-- 1.14 Availability of supporting academic courses consistent with institutional accreditation requirements and nursing program type. - 1.15 Tentative timeline for the development and implementation of the nursing program, to include the employment of a qualified nursing program administrator no less than one year prior to the admission of students.
+- 1.9 Evidence of full institutional accreditation by the Commission on Colleges of the Southern Association of Colleges and Schools, Mississippi Commission on College Accreditation, and any other pertinent accrediting body. - 1.10 Detailed description of educational, financial (to include budget), operational, management, and physical resources to offer the proposed nursing education program. - 1.11 Sources for potential students and identification of any nursing programs within a fifty-mile radius. - 1.12 Data on potential qualified faculty. - 1.13 Availability of supporting academic courses consistent with institutional accreditation requirements and nursing program type. - 1.14 Tentative timeline for the development and implementation of the nursing program, to include the employment of a qualified nursing program administrator no less than one year prior to the admission of students.